juliana-gru/pomodoro-timer/README.md

 # pomodoro-timer
-A responsive Pomodoro-timer web app built with vanilla Javascript.
+A responsive website for time management using the pomodoro technique.
+Built with vanilla Javascript.

 Live on: https://juliana-gru.github.io/pomodoro-timer/